Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{iphasic} face photo-sketch synthesis refers to generating sketches from face photos and generating photos from face sketches, which has attracted plentiful attention in recent years.
+\IEEEPARstart{B}{iphasic} face photo-sketch synthesis refers to generating sketches from face photos and, conversely, generating photos from face sketches.
 The wide-ranging application fields of the biphasic face photo-sketch synthesis include digital entertainment, law enforcement, and criminal case judgment.
-Face sketch is one of the most popular and fundamental portrait painting styles in the scopes of digital entertainment [1].
-However, it requires vast time and efforts to create distinct face sketches by professional artists.
+Specifically, face sketch is one of the most popular and fundamental portrait painting styles in the scope of digital entertainment~\cite{b1}.
 In law enforcement and criminal case judgment, police commonly just hold the sketches of suspects drawn from the description of the witnesses.
-Face photos synthesized from these sketches with clear identities and manifest features could provide a feasible way to promote the efficiency of the justice criminal cases [2].
-Due to the significant practical value, it is especially essential to automatically synthesize face photos and sketches with realistic effects and consistent identity preservation.
-Thus far, numerous approaches have been proposed to facilitate face sketch synthesis and photo synthesis which could be unified together because of the inseparable relevance between these two tasks.
+Face photos synthesized from these sketches with clear identities and manifest features can provide a feasible way to promote the efficiency of justice criminal cases~\cite{b2}.
+However, it requires a vast time and effort to create distinct face sketches by professional artists.
+Due to the vital practical value, it is especially essential to automatically synthesize face photos and sketches with realistic effects and consistent identity preservation.

-In the previous research studies on biphasic face photo-sketch synthesis, there are three types of methods, exemplar-based approaches [3], linear-regression based approaches [4], and model-based approaches [5].